TheDuriel/DurielsGodotUtilities/README.md

 All content is MIT.

 Like the content?
-Follow me on Twitter @the_duriel or support my Patreon https://www.patreon.com/TheDuriel
+Follow me on Twitter https://twitter.com/the_duriel or support my Patreon https://www.patreon.com/TheDuriel

 * `Classes/`, Standalone Classes of various nature.
 * `UIComponents/`, Individual Control classes or entire Scenes.